 Entitlement to work in the UK

-The University has a duty to check that all new employees and workers have the right to work in the UK before an individual starts working.
+The University has a duty to check that all new employees and workers, irrespective of the length or duration of the work have the right to work in the UK before an individual starts working.
 This check provides the University with a statutory excuse against a civil penalty if we are later found to have employed an illegal worker.
-This applies to any new employee or worker, whether on salary, wages, fees or any other form of payment and irrespective of the length or duration of the work.

 The University has heightened obligations to comply with right to work rules as a UKVI sponsor licence holder.
 Non-compliance can lead to the Home Office taking action against the University’s licences and our ability to sponsor both staff and students to gain permission to work/study in the UK.

 A reminder therefore that right to work checks for all engagements/ work must be:

 - Undertaken ahead of the start date and not on the start dateto provide the University with a statutory excuse against a civil penalty and to meet our compliance duties as a ‘Highly Trusted Sponsor’.

 - An individual without a right to work check cannot commence work.
 Where a prospective employee does not have the right to work in the UK, any offer of employment/engagement will be conditional upon the successful receipt of a work visa.

 - Applied equally to all employees/workers to ensure that we remain compliant with our duty to prevent illegal working and at the same time avoid unlawful discrimination.

 Where the correct checks are not in place, claim forms will not be processed via Payroll.

 |Casual Workers i.e. Invigilator/LAC Venue/Casual Research Asst (CWA Post)

 |Follow Up RTW Checks